-We are officially half way through 2020, who’s ready to check in on their New Year’s Resolutions?
+We are officially half way through the year, who’s ready to check in on their New Year’s Goals?

 If it stresses you out to even think about your goals right now, just know that you’re not alone.
 I haven’t even pulled out my goal planner since March, and I’m not torn up about it.
 In fact, I think it’s the best thing that could’ve happened.